harshita2201301024/obsidian/data/Office Work/Smart POA.md

 15. when user will click on next next button will be disabled and user will see an alert that Delegation signature is pending
 16. User should receive request in notification POA
 17. My Inbox Notification Tab - View and Sign POA
+18. View And Sign functionality
+19. Payment Successffull Screen
+20. Revoke Delegation Popup and change status color in
+21.